rodrigocantarino/telegrambot_glpi/README.md

   - After the installation click on the Enable icon.
   - If your plugin installation didn't work, we have to make some workarounds:
   ```
-  Here we have to make some changes on GLPI 9.4.x core to Telegrambot work properly:
+  Unfortunately we have to make some changes on GLPI 9.4.x core to Telegrambot work properly:
   Attention: If all your Plugins folder name starts with lowercase letter, this modification has no impact at all on your GLPI Aplication.
   Go to file: /glpi/inc/plugin.class.php
   Plugin::load() line 161 code added: $name = strtolower($name);